About our Field Trips

 If You Plan to Attend

-Please call or email the field trip leader to confirm the date, time and place a few days before the trip is scheduled to take place.
+Please, call or email the field trip leader to confirm the date, time and place and an update on any last minute changes a few days before the trip is scheduled to take place.
 The leader will also appreciate knowing the approximate number of participants ahead of time.

-If you would like to request or nominate someone for a particular trip or volunteer to lead a trip, please bring this to the attention of the marianchilds(at)shaw(dot)catrips coordinator or a member of the TBFN Executive.
+If you would like to request or nominate someone for a particular trip or volunteer to lead a trip, please, contact the marianchilds(at)shaw(dot)catrips coordinator.

 Nature’s Evening Choristers – Friday, May 12th - 8:00pm

-This guided walk will take place at Mills Block at 8:00pm.
+This guided walk will take place at the Mills Block Conservation Area.
 We will look and listen for frogs and evening songsters.
 Wear waterproof footwear and warm clothing and bring a flashlight.
 Meet at the Mills Block Conservation Area parking lot.
 Contact leader George Holborn at 622-2113 to confirm date and time.

-Spring Warblers – Hurkett Cove – Saturday, May 20th
+Spring Warblers – Hurkett Cove Conservation Area – Saturday, May 20th

 Meet at the Landmark Inn parking lot at 8:00 am.
 Bring a lunch and appropriate clothing for this day outing.
 Confirm with leader Tom Mitton 767-6035.